appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 5. Add the below details to configure the workflow query:
     * **Workflow name** - The workflow name dropdown has all the available workflows in your workspace.
 Select **Send_Email_Workflow**.
     * **Request type** - Select **Trigger workflow**.
-    * **Trigger Data** - This is used to pass the parameters to the workflow for processing.
+    * **Trigger Data** - Trigger Data passes the parameters from app to the workflow for processing.
 Add the below code to pass email parameter to the workflow:

         ```javascript
         {